-Analysis of individual income levels in Melton West in 2011 compared to the City of Melton shows that there was a lower proportion of people earning a high income (those earning $1,500 per week or more) and a similar proportion of low income people (those earning less than $400 per week).
+Analysis of individual income levels in Harkness in 2011 compared to City of Melton shows that there was a similar proportion of people earning a high income (those earning $1,500 per week or more) and a lower proportion of low income people (those earning less than $400 per week).

-The major differences between Melton West's individual incomes and the City of Melton's individual incomes were:
+The major differences between Harkness's individual incomes and City of Melton's individual incomes were: